 If the applicant replies in time to the invitation under Rule 63(1), he may, instead of indicating the subject-matter to be searched, simply argue why he believes that it is possible to carry out a meaningful search on all of the subject-matter claimed.
 If the Search Division is convinced by the applicant’s argumentation, a full search report will be issued and the consequences of a limitation of the search which apply in examination will not ensue.
 If the Search Division is not convinced, or is only partially convinced, it will issue a partial search report and will determine which subject-matter to search or, in exceptional cases, will issue a declaration replacing the search report.
 The final responsibility as to whether an invitation under Rule 63 was appropriate lies with the Examining Division.
 An additional search may be necessary in examination after a declaration or a partial search report has been issued at the search stage following an invitation under Rule 63(1) (see C‑IV, 7.2).

 Furthermore, the applicant may, in reply to an invitation under Rule 63, file arguments against the findings in the invitation requesting as a main request that the claims as filed be completely searched and as an auxiliary request, in case the examiner is not convinced, indicate specific subject-matter to be searched (see also H‑III, 3.2).

 A telephone consultation may take place if the applicant phones the examiner to enquire about the course of action after an invitation under Rule 63 has been sent.
 The consultation should be limited to formal issues concerning the content of the invitation and the options available to the applicant.
-The examiner writes minutes of the telephone consultation.
+The examiner writes minutes of the telephone consultation, which are sent to the applicant (without time limit) for information only.
 The time limit set with the invitation is still applicable for the applicant to file a written reply; the telephone consultation per se does not constitute a valid reply.